Shyama Mai Temple: Legends

 In this temple, mother Kali is worshiped with both Vedic and Tantric methods.
 Usually in Hinduism the couple does not go to the cremation ground until after 1 year of marriage.
 But in this temple built in the cremation ground, not only newlyweds come to seek blessings, but weddings are also done in this temple.
 Experts say that Shyama Mai Mata is the form of Sita.
 Laldas, who was a servant of King Rameshwar Singh, has explained this in the Rameshwar Charit Mithila Ramayana.
 It is derived from the Ramayana composed by Valmiki.
-It is told that after Ravana was killed, Mother-Sita told Lord Rama that whoever slays Sahatrananda will be the real hero.
+It is told that after Ravana was killed, Mother-Sita told Lord Rama that whoever slays Sahastraanan will be the real hero.

 On this, Lord Rama went out to kill him.
-During the war, Lord Rama got an arrow from Sahasranand.
-Mother Sita became very angry on this and killed Sahastranand.
+During the war, Lord Rama got an arrow from Sahastraanan.
+Mother Sita became very angry on this and killed Sahastraanan.
 Mother's color turned black with anger.
-Even after the slaughter, his anger did not calm down, so Lord Shiva himself had to come to stop him.
+Even after the slaughter, her anger did not calm down, so Lord Shiva himself had to come to stop him.
 As soon as the feet were placed on the Lord's chest, the mother was very ashamed and the tongue came out of her mouth.
 This form of Mother is worshiped and she is called here as Kali not Shyama.